Free File Alliance: Current Alliance members

-The free state and federal tax filing services provided by MyFreeTaxes, sponsored by the charitable organization United Way, and Credit Karma Tax, which sells targeted advertising based on return data, are unrelated to the Free File program.
+The free state and federal tax filing services provided by MyFreeTaxes, sponsored by the charitable organization United Way, and Cash App, which sells targeted advertising based on return data, are unrelated to the Free File program.

 Criticism

 Significant under-use

 In a typical year, about 70% of filers (roughly 100 million people) are eligible to use Free File, but only about three million do, according to Tim Hugo, the FFA's executive director.
 In 2019, for example, only 2.7% of the 104 million taxpayers eligible for Free File used it, while 34.5 million taxpayers eligible for Free File actually paid for tax software offered by companies in the Free File Alliance.

 Difficult to use

 A 2019 audit of the Free File system by the Treasury Inspector General for Tax Administration found that "the process taxpayers must follow to participate in the Free File Program is obscure and complex, and there is a lack of adequate advertising and oversight of the Program by the IRS".